 And married women report a fidelity rate of 85.5%.

-Okay, so we are supposed to campaign for same-gender marriage as if it’s the Second Civil Rights Movement on behalf of a people of whom 95% cannot remain together for twenty years (let alone “till death do we part”) and 95.5% cannot remain faithful to one partner for even a year?
+Okay, so the above means that we are supposed to campaign for same-gender marriage as if it’s the Second Civil Rights Movement on behalf of a people of whom 95% cannot remain together for twenty years (let alone “till death do we part”) and 95.5% cannot remain faithful to one partner for even one year?

 Now let’s compare domestic violence statistics:

 - 0.05% married men report physical violence in their marriage

 - 11.4% women with women report physical violence

 - 15.4% men with men report physical violence

 Sweet-Talking the Gullible Ladies

 So in light of the above, why is there such a huge push to legitimatize toeva marriage specifically?